isabelcrant/isabelcrant/README.md

 # Hi There 👋

 ## I'm Isabel, architectural engineering student, aspiring structural engineer, and casual programmer!
-Currently interning at Mott MacDonald, where I contribute to the structural engineering of some super cool buildings, collab with digital ventures and maintain repos from time-to-time.
+Currently interning at Mott MacDonald, where I contribute to the structural engineering of some super cool buildings and collab with digital ventures.
 Previously interned at SGH, Entuitive (2x), JRHE, and EllisDon.

 Read more on...
 My website: isabelcrant.me 🌐